 In a tight hiring environment, where companies compete for top talent, a workplace with a reputation for inclusiveness will attract more applicants.
 Brainstorm new strategies to hire diversity of thought in your organization.
 HR leadership teams and recruiters will have a deeper pool of talent from which to draw, and skilled workers will feel good about participating in a company that promotes equality.

 4. Keeping employees engaged

 Employee engagement lies at the root of almost every challenge that your department faces.
 Gallup research has found that “workgroups with high [engagement] scores outperform those with lower scores on every type of performance metric: revenue, profitability, productivity, customer experience, safety, healthcare costs, etc.”

 Even if you feel you’re doing a good job on this front, you probably have room for improvement.
 Nationwide, the same research study found that only about one-third of workers feel engaged on the job, and the worldwide figure is closer to 15 percent.
 Fortunately, the best path to building engagement is relatively straightforward.
-An Achievers report points out that companies identified employee recognition as having the greatest impact on employee engagement.
+The Business Case for Social Recognition Report points out that companies identified employee recognition as having the greatest impact on employee engagement.

 5. Achieving leadership buy-in for a recognition program